sewnet/hello-world/README.md

 # hello-world
 My first repository.
-This is to help myself introducing the "GitHub system" in a practical manner.
+This is to help myself begin with the "GitHub system" in a practical manner.